spencertipping/ni/doc/ni_by_example.md

 Because you're typing directly into the bash shell, some characters may need to be escaped, for example in this expression which identifies numbers that are all repeating digits.

-`ni n1000 r/^\(\\d\)\\1+$/`
+`$ ni n1000 r/^\(\\d\)\\1+$/`

-Use of escape characters in `ni` operators is acceptable style only if there is not a simpler way to do the job.
-In this case, better `ni` style would be to use the Perl operator, introduced in the next section, The above spell is more clearly and concisely written as `ni n1000 rp'/^(\d)\1+$/'`
+Use of escape characters in `ni` operators is acceptable style only if there is not a conciser way that is at least as readable, or a more readable way that is at least as concise. way to do the job.
+In this case, there is both.
+Making use of the Perl operator, introduced in the next section allows the above spell to be written more clearly and concisely written as `ni n1000 rp'/^(\d)\1+$/'`

-The `r` operator is especially useful during development; for example, if you are working with a large file or stream, you can check the correctness of your output using
+The `r` operator is especially useful during development; for example, if you are working with a large file or stream, you can check the correctness of your output using `r10`, `rx100`, `r.001` etc. to downsample and cap the amount of data read.
+With the exception of operators that require processing the entire stream (sorting, for example), **PULL QUOTE all `ni` development can be I/O-bounded, and not processor-bounded, regardless of the resources required by the computation.**

 ####`\<`: Read from File Names in Stream